 - Sign up now for the Platinum 100K + 10X offer (here’s why)

-For a comparison of the Amex Platinum to the Sapphire Reserve, read on…
+For a comparison of the Amex Platinum vs the Sapphire Reserve, read on…

 The Chase Sapphire Reserve card and the Amex Platinum card are probably the best known ultra-premium cards on the market.
 Both offer travel perks, including travel protections.
-Both cost $550 per year (at least for now: there have been rumors that Amex may increase the price of their card).
+Both cost $550 per year (since publication, the Amex Platinum card has increased its fee to $695).
 Which is better?

 There’s no single answer to which card is better.
 They vary on a number of dimensions.
 For example, the Sapphire Reserve is arguably more rewarding for spend whereas the Platinum card offers better perks.
 On those dimensions and others, let’s compare head to head…